 - 2. Combine your flights within Europe

-- 3. Choose the cheapest time to fly to Europe in 2019
+- 3. Choose the cheapest time to fly to Europe

 - 4. Consider shoulder seasons